HKTSS/lrt-pids/README.md

 # MTR Light Rail PIDS Simulator
+### This project is now discontinued.
+A new version can be found at https://github.com/HKTSS/nlrt-pids

 This is an attempt at recreating the Hong Kong Light Rail PIDS.

 Config UI is not functional at the moment, please use query parameters:

 `https://hktss.github.io/lrt-pids?stnId=100&plat=1`